mathiasbynens/regexpu/README.md

 console.log(result.map); // source map
 ```

-The optional `options` object is passed to `regexpu.rewritePattern` internally.
+The optional `options` object is passed to _regexpu-core_’s `rewritePattern`.
+For a description of the available options, [see its documentation](https://github.com/mathiasbynens/regexpu-core#rewritepatternpattern-flags-options).

 `regexpu.transformTree` uses [Recast](https://github.com/benjamn/recast), [regjsgen](https://github.com/d10/regjsgen), [regjsparser](https://github.com/jviereck/regjsparser), and [regenerate](https://github.com/mathiasbynens/regenerate) as internal dependencies.
 If you only need this function in your program, it’s better to include it directly: